Pontuagi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds execution permissions to the owner, group owner and, other users 8-James_Bond gives all the permissions to other users only 9-John_Doe changes the mode of the file to -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh
+7-everybody adds execution permissions to the owner, group owner and, other users 8-James_Bond gives all the permissions to other users only 9-John_Doe changes the mode of the file to -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh 11-directories_permissions gives execute permissions to all subdirectories of the current directory